 Solo female travel in Georgia

 As a ‘solo female traveler’ in Georgia, I haven’t felt unsafe while backpacking in Georgia (although I was only there for a brief time).
 I also haven’t heard any stories about sexual harassment from other female travelers.
+Find some of my must-read tips about safety for (solo) travelers here!

 Solo backpacking Georgia